These grants have rolling deadlines – you can apply for them year-round.

 Areas of interest include sustainable agriculture, farmland preservation, conservation of natural resources, biodiversity protection, reduction of environmental toxins and global climate issues.
 They review applications year round.

 Areas of interest include community clean-up initiatives, community gardens, park and/or playground projects and outdoor learning environments.
 Grants generally range from $5,000 to $25,000.
 They review applications year-round.

 |Captain Planet Foundation

 Funding innovative programs that inspire youth to participate in community service through environmental stewardship activities.
 Nonprofits and public schools may apply.
 Generally, the range of grants awarded by the foundation is $250 – $2,500.
-Application deadlines are Feb.
-28 & Sept 30.
+Don’t miss this page of external grant opportunities.

 |The Awesome Foundation –The Awesome Foundation is a global community advancing the interest of awesome in the universe, $1000 at a time.
 Each fully autonomous chapter supports awesome projects through micro-grants, usually given out monthly.
 These micro-grants, $1000 or the local equivalent, come out of pockets of the chapter’s “trustees” and are given on a no-strings-attached basis to people and groups working on awesome projects.|

 Partners with nonprofit organizations worldwide that address community needs and priorities in a meaningful way.
 The Foundation’s priority areas include: Women: economic empowerment and entrepreneurship; Water: access to clean water, water conservation and recycling; and, Well-Being: education, youth development and other community and civic initiatives.